AssassinK786/OS108/README.md

 # OS108

 OS108 is a fast, open and Secure replacement Operating System for Windows and macOS.
-Built on top of NetBSD, OS108 provides a simple desktop-oriented operating system.
+Built on top of OpenBSD, OS108 provides a simple desktop-oriented operating system.

 This variant is Built on top of OpenBSD